How Much Are Old Baseball Cards Worth?

 4. Overvaluing Sentimental Favorites

-A card might feel priceless because it carries special memories, but its market value depends on collector demand, not personal attachment.
+A card might feel priceless because it carries special memories, but its market value depends on collector demand rather than personal attachment.

 Common examples: